NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     slightly more accurate than those produced by the initialization step.
 Bayes EM (mode 2) is very slow but offers the best quality.
-    When tuning ``stereo.default`` parameters, it is expedient to start out using parabola subpixel as a “draft mode.”
+    When tuning ``stereo.default`` parameters, it is expedient to start out using parabola subpixel as a "draft mode."
 When the results are looking good with parabola subpixel, then they will look even better with subpixel mode 2.
 For inputs with little noise, the affine method (subpixel mode 3) may produce results equivalent to